Market

 (C) FINANCIAL RISK MANAGEMENT OBJECTIVES

-The Company's financial liabilities comprise mainly of borrowings, lease liabilities, trade and other payables and financial assets comprise mainly of cash and cash equivalents, other bank balances, investments, loans trade and other receivables.
+The Company’s financial liabilities comprise mainly of borrowings, lease liabilities, trade and other payables and financial assets comprise mainly of cash and cash equivalents, other bank balances, investments, trade and other receivables.

-The Company is exposed to Market risk, Credit risk and Liquidity risk.
-The Board of the Company monitors the risk as per risk management policy.
-Further, they also have oversight in the area of financial risks and controls.
-The following disclosures summarize the Company's exposure to financial risks.
+The following disclosures summarize the Company’s exposure to financial risks.
 Quantitative sensitivity analysis have been provided to reflect the impact of reasonably possible changes in market rates on the financial results, cash flows and financial position of the Company.

 (D) MARKET RISK

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risks: interest rate risk, currency risk and other price risk.
-Financial instruments affected by interest rate risk includes borrowings, by currency risk includes borrowings, trade payables and trade receivables and by price risk includes investments.
+Financial instruments affected by interest

 Within the various methodologies to analyze and manage risk, Company has implemented a system based on "sensitivity analysis” on symmetric basis.
 This tool enables the risk managers to identify the risk position of the entities.
 Sensitivity analysis provides an approximate quantification of the exposure in the event that certain specified parameters were to be met under a specific set of assumptions.
 The risk estimates provided here assume:

-- 1% increase / decrease in interest rates
+- 1% increase/decrease in interest rates

-- 5% increase / decrease in exchange rates
+- 5% increase/decrease in exchange rates

-- 5% increase / decrease in investment price
+- 5% increase/decrease in investment price

-The potential economic impact, due to these assumptions, is based on the occurrence of adverse / inverse market conditions and reflects estimated changes resulting from the sensitivity analysis.
+The potential economic impact, due to these assumptions, is based on the occurrence of adverse/ inverse market conditions and reflects estimated changes resulting from the sensitivity analysis.
 Actual results that are included in the Statement of profit and loss may differ materially from these estimates due to actual developments in the global financial markets.

 The following assumption has been made in calculating the sensitivity analysis:

 The sensitivity of the relevant statement of profit or loss item is the effect of the assumed changes in respective market risks.
-This is based on the financial assets and financial liabilities held at March 31, 2024, and March 31, 2023.
+This is based on the financial assets and financial liabilities held at March 31, 2025, and March 31, 2024.

 Interest rate sensitivity